hiiamboris/red-elastic-ui-gitlab-mirror/README.md

 Tip: anchors should come after style name (e.g. `base`) and before the other style name to be properly assigned.

-Another tip: it remembers the *initial* layout of your window and tries to conform with it (and thus infers a lot of parameters indirectly, from VID).
+Another tip: it remembers the *initial* layout of your window and tries to conform with it (and thus infers a lot of parameters indirectly, from VID).<br>
+So how to manually change face's size and make it remember it?
+Recreate the face!